 by Scoti Domeij

-This article was originally published in November of 2016.
+Editor’s Note: This article was originally published November 11, 2015 and is updated regularly.

 While my arms will never hug my son again this side of heaven, I’m so thankful for every man or woman who returns from war, especially my son’s Ranger brothers-in-arms.
 (RLTW!)
 And the only time the pain of Kristoffer’s death doesn’t hurt?
 When I’m in the presence of an Army Ranger or hugging Kristoffer’s children or listening to individuals who tell me about my son, who knew my adult son like I’ll never know him.
 Contrary to what many battle buddies may fear, talking about my son does not trigger pain.
 Rather hearing stories about him reclaims some of my loss, bringing him back to life.
 Sharing our memories fills up the cracked spaces of our broken hearts.